collective/plone.recipe.varnish/README.txt

 ===========================

 plone.recipe.varnish is a `zc.buildout`_ recipe to install `Varnish`_.
 Even
-though the name contains the Plone there is nothing Plone specific about this recipe: it works work non-Zope sites just as well.
+though the name contains the name Plone, there is nothing Plone specific about this recipe: it works for non-Zope sites just as well.

 Configuring it is very simple.
 For example::